jsteenbeeke/jsteenbeeke.github.io/recruiters/checklist.md

 #### Did we mention it's a Tesla?

-That would be a nice perk, but not in exchange for anything on my checklist.
+That would be a nice perk (assuming it's not a white one.
+I don't like white cars), but not in exchange for anything on my checklist.

 ### Why not a Macbook?